 It’s hard to stand up and take action at time.
 Especially when you feel frustrated and it seems like your one voice won’t change a thing.

 Today though, I have a great example of how one green parent can actually make a huge difference in your child’s world, even if you think your actions don’t matter.

 In the past… school lunches have sucked and few cared

-In my opinion, everyone has been fairly uninspired by extremely poor quality school lunches over the years.
-I know this, because way back in 2009 I wrote about the sketchy meat in school lunches and even though that post got a lot of traffic, no one really seemed to care and I got some lovely emails telling me how I should be quiet because school lunches weren’t that bad (sigh).
+In my opinion, everyone has been fairly uninspired by extremely poor quality public school lunches over the years.
+I say this, because way back in 2009 I wrote about the sketchy meat in school lunches and even though that post got a lot of traffic, no one really seemed to care and I got some lovely emails telling me how I should be quiet because school lunches weren’t that bad (sigh).

 Still, myself, along with a handful of other folks, just kept on writing about terrible school lunches through the years.
 Nothing much changed.
 School lunches remained gross, and nasty pink slime and other icky meats continued to be served to our kids.

 It seemed sort of hopeless.

 When the brilliant Food Revolution aired in 2010, host Jamie Oliver showed America what nasty pink slime meat was, I thought for sure things would change right away in schools, but nope.